NBA Trade Rumors: Raptors Could Swap Marc Gasol For Andre Drummond, ‘Bleacher Report’ Suggests

-Despite losing reigning Finals MVP Kawhi Leonard in the 2019 NBA free agency, the Toronto Raptors are surprisingly doing well in the 2019-20 NBA season, sitting in the No. 4 spot in the Eastern Conference with a 24-12 record.
+Despite losing reigning Finals MVP Kawhi Leonard in the 2019 NBA free agency, the Toronto Raptors are surprisingly doing well in the 2019-20 NBA season, sitting at the No. 4 spot in the Eastern Conference with a 24-12 record.
 However, though they are expected to extend their playoff streak, the Raptors obviously need to make major upgrades on their roster in order to have a strong chance of defending their throne.
 According to Andy Bailey of Bleacher Report, one of the NBA superstars that the Raptors could target before the 2020 February NBA trade deadline is Andre Drummond of the Detroit Pistons.

 Unlike the Raptors, Drummond and the Pistons are struggling in the 2019-20 NBA season.
-The Pistons have lost eight of their last 10 games and are three wins behind the No. 8 seed Orlando Magic.
+The Pistons have lost eight of their last 10 games and are three wins behind the No. 8 seed, Orlando Magic.
 With their inability to consistently win games, rumors have started to circulate that the Pistons will move Drummond before the 2020 February NBA trade deadline.

 As Bailey noted, replacing Marc Gasol with Drummond makes a lot of sense for the Raptors.
 Though he’s not a reliable floor-spacer like Gasol, Drummond would still be an incredible addition to the Raptors, giving them an All-Star caliber big man who perfectly fits the timeline of Pascal Siakam.